WesleyMime/Financial-Transaction-Analyzer/README.md

 - Open the terminal and clone the project using the command "git clone -b microservices https://github.com/WesleyMime/financial-transaction-analyzer.git"

-- Enter the "financial-transaction-analyzer" folder and use the command "docker build .".
+- Enter the "financial-transaction-analyzer" folder and use the command "docker-compose up".

-- When the build finishes, use the command "docker-compose -f docker-compose-prod.yml up".

 If everything is working, the links to access are:
 - Web application http://localhost/